When is the Captain Picard Star Trek spin-off released?

 “Things have changed for him and changed him in some ways, and yet he is so deeply and fundamentally still Picard.
 We’re thrilled at what we’re going to deliver.
 I know Patrick is really excited.
 The cast is coming together beautifully.
 And I will give you nothing else.”

-The second trailer for the sequence means that outdated baddie The Borg might have an enormous half within the sequence.
-Not solely will we see a borg dice ship, however there’s additionally a really attention-grabbing shot of what appears to be like like Romulans patrolling a jail that includes an indication stating “This facility has gone 5843 days without an assimilation.”
+The second trailer for the collection means that outdated baddie The Borg could have an enormous half within the collection.
+Not solely will we see a borg dice ship, however there’s additionally a really attention-grabbing shot of what seems like Romulans patrolling a jail that includes an indication stating “This facility has gone 5843 days without an assimilation.”

-For our half, that is the place we expect the sequence ought to go…
+For our half, that is the place we predict the collection ought to go…

 Will any of The Subsequent Era forged seem in Picard’s spin-off?

-The trailer additionally reveals that Brent Spiner will function in some type as android Knowledge and Jeri Ryan will blast her approach again into the motion as former Borg drone Seven of 9.
-Jonathan Del Arco may also return as Borg drone Hugh.
+The trailer additionally reveals that Brent Spiner will characteristic in some kind as android Information and Jeri Ryan will blast her approach again into the motion as former Borg drone Seven of 9.
+Jonathan Del Arco can even return as Borg drone Hugh.

-In the mean time, it’s unclear if any extra TNG characters may have a job within the sequence.
+In the meanwhile, it’s unclear if any extra TNG characters could have a task within the collection.

 Add Comment